Sessions Arts Club | A Beautiful Restaurant Set In An Old Courthouse

 At Sessions Arts Club, she scratch-makes all the sauces, stocks, condiments, pastas, and whatnots to go into her broadly European menu.
 You’ll find dishes like delicately flavoured clam & turnip-top orecchiette; a hearty wedge of pork belly cooked with fennel & orange; or some rich, earthy lamb sweetbreads with lettuce & lovage.
 Then, for dessert, expect some inventive apricot ripple ice cream; a creamy ricotta & cherry tart; and a bracingly fresh nectarine sorbet.

 Rooftop cocktails, incredible sharing plates, roaring fires… the place is basically crazy romantic, to the point where it’s got a huge claim at being the one of the (if not the most) romantic restaurants in London.

 In fact, when you think about it, the words ‘court house’ sounds a lot like slang for ‘date spot’…

 NOTE: Sessions Arts Club is open for lunch and dinner, Tuesday to Saturday.
 You can find out more, and book, here.

 OTHER NOTE: There are a limited number of daily slots for the infinity pool.
 To book, or enquire about availability, simply email here.

 Sessions Arts Club | The Old Sessions House, 22 Clerkenwell Green, EC1R 0NA

-Like lavish settings?
-Explore our guide to fancy restaurants in London
+Like dining locally?
+Explore our guide to the best restaurants in Clerkenwell